 See what people are saying about us online

-Over 500 people have rated or reviewed the Credit Counselling Society on Google Maps, Facebook, and Yelp.
+Over 750 people have rated or reviewed the Credit Counselling Society on Google, Facebook, Yelp, and other review sites.
 Check out what they are saying about our help.
 Below is a sample from some of our 22 offices which serve Canadians from Victoria, BC to Ottawa, Ontario:

 Rochelle and Dan had no budget in place to help them plan for an unexpected situation.
 The surgery impacted their family income severely and pushed them into a serious financial crisis.
 They now faced credit card debt of over $90,000 and 75% of their combined incomes went towards housing costs.